 Symptoms Of Dysuria In Dogs

 The symptoms of dysuria in dogs include signs of pain while urinating.
-If your dog seems to be uncomfortable or acts unusually when it is time to urinate, it could mean they are suffering from dysuria.
-Here are some possible signs of dysuria that you should watch out for.
+If your dog seems to be uncomfortable or acts unusually when it’s time to urinate, consult your vet right away.

 - Frequent attempts to urinate without producing urine